htcondor/htcondor-ce/README.md

 At any given time, two versions of HTCondor-CE are maintained, a stable and a development version.
 In this repository, the `master` branch contains the latest version of HTCondor-CE (i.e. development) while the `stable` branch contains the previous version.
-As of September 2019, we maintain two different versions of HTCondor-CE:

 - [Development](https://htcondor-ce.readthedocs.io/en/latest/): HTCondor-CE 4
 - [Stable](https://htcondor-ce.readthedocs.io/en/stable/): HTCondor-CE 3